Sample roll-out

 The Roobet threshold-pick mechanic is canonical Dice.
 The HMAC-SHA256 derivation of the outcome float is identical to cross-brand.
 What differentiates Roobet is the expected lower RTP factor.

 The per-roll fairness verification works the standard way at Roobet.
-The seven-step routine applies.
+If you want to know how to play Roobet Dice while keeping the math honest, the answer is: place rolls and reproduce them locally.
+The seven-step Roobet Dice verify fairness routine applies.
 The Roobet-specific application:

 - Open the Roobet Dice fairness panel and copy the published server-seed hash before placing a roll.